foundersandcoders/begin_react_workshop/README.md

 We've attached an event listener to the button, so that when a click event happens, our `clickHandler()` function defined on the component is run.
 This function updates the state by calling `this.setState()`, merging the new value with the old.
 So, the boolean value of `this.state.liked` is flipped, `setState()` is called with that flipped value, and a re-render is triggered.

 There's also this `getInitialState()` thing there.
 What's up with that?
-Well, it's like `getDefaultProps()` we saw earlier, but it provides the entire internal state of the component rather than sets a default.
-When you have a stateful component, it's best to declare all of the values you expect to be manipulating in state in `getInitialState()`, along with some representation of their expected data type.
-So you might have `willBeFilledByAjaxLater: []` in there, so that it's easy to see  that there is an array in state with that name.
+Well, it's like `getDefaultProps()` we saw earlier, but it provides the __entire initial internal state__ of the component rather than setting a default.
+When you have a stateful component, you should always declare all of the values you expect to be manipulating in state in `getInitialState()`, along with some representation of their expected data type.
+So you might have `willBeFilledByAjaxLater: []` in there, so that it's easy to see  that there is an array in state with that name, and so that this value is available from the first render.

-As a principle, try to keep state to a minimum.
-If multiple components depend on the same state, find the common parent component and have that be stateful.
+As a principle, try to keep stateful components to a minimum.
+If multiple components depend on the same set of values, and those values need to be dynamic, find the common parent component and have that be stateful.
 For most simple apps, you can stick with having one stateful top-level component and the rest relying on props passed to them by higher-level components.

 In that case, if state resides in a parent component, and there's no shared state, how can children components hope to change the UI in any way?